 Conflict in Patient Assignments: If a Capstone student reports to clinical and a nursing student(s) is present on the unit as part of an assigned cohort from another UT SON course or another nursing program, the other nursing student(s) has priority in patient assignments.
 If the unit manager finds it necessary and possible, the unit manager will make alternate, and preferably comparable, arrangements for the Capstone student for that shift.
 Should this occur, the Capstone student is to notify their Capstone faculty immediately for final approval.
 For example, a student is in L&D and assigned to work with their preceptor in triage for the shift.
 The alternate nursing student as part of their cohort assignment is scheduled to have the triage experience that shift.
-The Capstone student is to relinquish this assignment to the other nursing student.
-The nurse manager may have the Capstone student work with another preceptor for the day in L&D, have the Capstone student work with another preceptor in post-partum or perhaps the nursery, etc. Once decided by the unit manager, the Capstone student will call their Capstone.
+The Capstone student work with another preceptor for the day in L&D, have the Capstone student work with another preceptor in post-partum or perhaps the nursery, etc. Once decided by the unit manager, the Capstone student will call their Capstone faculty.